Choose a Topic ....

 Billinghay, Saint Michael, Church

-Billinghay, St Michael, Steeple, Clock
+Billinghay, St Michael, Tower, Clock

-Billinghay, St Michael, Steeple, Clock
+Billinghay, St Michael, Tower, Clock

-Billinghay, St Michael, Steeple, Clock
+Billinghay, St Michael, Tower, Clock

 Detail of clock on the west face of the tower.